-- 5-41.
+- 5-40.
+PLATE CURRENT METER CALIBRATION.
+The plate current meter assembly is equipped with a calibration control.
+Due to the special equipment required to adjust the calibration control, the control is not considered field adjustable.
+If it is certain that adjustment of the plate current meter calibration control is required, contact the Broadcast Electronics Customer Service Department for maintenance information on the plate current meter assembly. - 5-41.
 SECOND HARMONIC SUPPRESSOR.
 Adjustment of the second harmonic suppressor in the field will not normally be required, even if the PA tube is replaced.
 Adjustment should be attempted only when absolutely necessary.
 Misadjustment of the suppressor could result in sporadic operation, possibly damaging the PA tube, the cavity, or the low-pass filter.
 It is suggested the customer contact the Broadcast Electronics Customer Service Department before attempting this adjustment.
 If it is certain that adjustment of the second harmonic suppressor is required, proceed as follows. - 5-42.
 Required Equipment.
-The following equipment is required to complete adjustment of the second harmonic suppressor. - A. 1/16 inch hex wrench. - B. Tektronix Model 492 Spectrum Analyzer or equivalent capable of displaying frequencies at twice the transmitter frequency of operation. - C. 50 Ohm 10 dB resistive attenuator pad, BNC jack to BNC plug (Texscan FP-50). - D. A test cable for the spectrum analyzer consisting of the following: - 1.
-10 feet (3.05 m) of Belden RG58A/U coaxial cable (BE P/N 622-0050). - 2.
-Two BNC plugs (Pomona UG88/U--BE P/N 417-0205). - E. Six inch scale.
+The following equipment is required to complete adjustment of the second harmonic suppressor. - A. 5/64 inch hex wrench. - B. Tektronix Model 492 Spectrum Analyzer or equivalent capable of displaying frequencies at twice the transmitter frequency of operation. - C. 50 Ohm 10 dB resistive attenuator pad, BNC jack to BNC plug (Texscan FP-50). - D. A test cable for the spectrum analyzer consisting of the following: - 1.
+10 feet (3.05 m) of Belden RG 58A/U coaxial cable (BE P/N 622-0050). - 2.
+Two BNC plugs (Pomona UG88/U--BE P/N 417-0205). - E. Six inch scale, graduated in sixty-forths of an inch.

-WARNING WARNING NEVER OPEN THE EQUIPMENT UNLESS ALL TRANS-MITTER PRIMARY POWER IS DISCONNECTED.
+NEVER OPEN THE EQUIPMENT UNLESS ALL TRANS-MITTER PRIMARY POWER IS DISCONNECTED.
 USE THE GROUNDING STICK PROVIDED TO ENSURE ALL COMPONENTS AND ALL SURROUNDING COMPO-NENTS ARE DISCHARGED BEFORE ATTEMPTING ANY MAINTENANCE.